olinml2024/olinml2024.github.io/activities/day02.markdown

 ## Unsupervised Learning

-<p>In unsupervised learning, you are given a of data points (there are no corresponding outputs).
+<p>In unsupervised learning, you are given set a of data points (there are no corresponding outputs).
 The training set is $\mlmat{X}_{train} = \mlvec{x}_1, \mlvec{x}_2 \ldots, \mlvec{x}_N$.</p>

 In an unsupervised learning problem, our goal is to understand something about the structure of these training points.
 For example, perhaps the data lies in some low dimensional subspace (sounding a little familiar?).
 Examples of problems that fit under unsupervised learning are clustering, sequence learning (e.g., as is done in language models), and dimensionality reduction.

 ## Reinforcement Learning

 Reinforcement learning involves an agent learning to interact with an environment in an optimal fashion.
-We wont define notation for reinforcement learning as we aren't planning to cover it in this class (it could be a great final project).
-Examples of reinforcement learning problems would be an agent learning to play a game (e.g., Chess), a robot learning to interact with its environment, or even determining treatment regimes in a clincal setting.
+We won't define notation for reinforcement learning as we aren't planning to cover it in this class (it could be a great final project).
+Examples of reinforcement learning problems would be an agent learning to play a game (e.g., Chess), a robot learning to interact with its environment, or even determining treatment regimes in a clinical setting.
 The reinforcement learning book has [a bunch of sample applications](https://rl-book.com/applications/) if you are curious.

 # Exploring Image Transforms